PlanBee-dev/ouludevmeetup-presentation/slides.md

 layout: default
 ---

-# So what 's the stack then?
+# So what 's the whole stack then?

 - Astro - For static site generation
 - pnpm - For package management
 - Github Actions - For continuous integration and deployment
 - Github pages - For hosting the site
-- Octocat - for managing meetups in Markdown format
+- Octokit - for managing meetups in Markdown format
 - Cloudflare Workers - For simple contact form functionality
 - Vitest - For testing